mullenkamp/nz-flow-naturalisation/README.rst

 Selecting the upstream water abstraction sites from the catchment delineation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once the catchments have been delineated above all flow sites, then the WAPs that are considered stream depleting are selected and assigned to each catchment/flow site.
 The WAPs and the associated consents have already been preassigned whether they are stream depleting and by how much using an ECan implementation of the Theis method for in Smith, 2015.
-Both the WAPs and the associated stream depletion rates are extracted from ECan’s database during this step.
+Both the WAPs and the associated stream depletion rates are extracted from the regional council's systems.

 Querying and Estimating water usage when the usage doesn't exist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is probably the most complicated module of the entire naturalisation process and this section will not go into exhaustive detail about it’s implementation.
-But generally, this involves querying the existing usage data associated with all WAPs/consents found in the prior module, then estimating the usage where it doesn’t exist.
+But generally, this involves querying the existing usage data associated with all WAPs/consents found in the prior module, then estimating the usage where it does not exist.

-This module primarily uses the EcanAlloUsageTools python package for extracting water usage data from ECan’s databases.
-This tool pulls from a summary of the Accela data specifically for stream depleting consents that are considered "consumptive".
-Given the limitations of the data in the Accela database, any consents that have "temporary wavers" or have conditions that are shared between multiple consents (e.g. non-concurrence) are ignored (because the info is not available).
+This module primarily uses the nz-allo-usage-tools python package by processing allocation and water usage obtained from the regional councils.
+This tool pulls from a summary of the data specifically for stream depleting consents that are considered "consumptive".
+Given the limitations of the source databases, any consents that have "temporary wavers" or have conditions that are shared between multiple consents (e.g. non-concurrence) are ignored (because the info is not readily available).
 The minimum flow restrictions were accounted for in the consented rates and volumes.
 If a consent was restricted from taking water for some period of the year, that volume was deducted from the values used in the processing.
 These minimum flow restricted rates and volumes for the consents are split proportionally across their WAPs (if there are more than one WAP on a consent).

 First, all of the existing water usage data for the upstream WAPs are extracted.
 Given that the water usage data does not have much quality controls, three filters are used to ensure that the usage values are “realistic”.
 These are usage/allocation ratios at the daily, monthly, and yearly scales.
 The defaults are 2, 3, and 2 respectively.
 These were found to be generous enough to retain real-looking usage values and exclude erroneous ones.
 Though it is possible to have gotten false positives and negatives using these filters.
 Once the data has been filtered, abstraction/allocation ratios were calculated and lumped by month of the year, catchment, and use type.
 These ratios were then applied to the WAPs that did not have usage data to estimate the usage data by month.
 The results of the querying and estimating of the usage data is that all consented WAPs that are considered both stream depleting and consumptive have usage data.